Why Are Cities Banning Street Scooters And What Can Be Done About It?

 At first, everything was looking bright for the future of electric scooters.
 Investors and consumers alike were turning to electric scooters as the best way to travel around the city.

 The money was pouring into street scooter companies.
-The most famous companies include LimeBike, Bike, and Spin.
+The most famous companies include LimeBike, Bird, and Spin.
 According to CNBC, all of which have attracted around $100 million in investment each in a short amount of time.

 Even Uber is getting in on the act by purchasing the start-up Jump.
 Jump rents out electric scooters and bicycles for users.